BlazBlue: Calamity Trigger: Advanced tactics

 A form of an advanced tactic is the "Rapid Cancel".
 These can be done after any attack to instantly cancel the character sprite's animation frames and reset back to the resting position.
 However, this can only be done at the cost of 50% of the heat gauge.
 Counters are one of the easier tactics to perform.
 All that is required is for a player to strike their opponent while they are in the middle of an attacking animation to stop them in their tracks.
 This leaves an opponent open for a combo.
 In addition to a player's regular block options, they can also "Instant Block", blocking as soon as an opponent's attack lands, but reduces the amount of time the character is stuck in their blocking animation and gives you a little heat.
 If a player is under pressure from the opponent, a "Barrier Burst" can be done at any time to send the opponent away to create some space at the cost of having no Barrier Block and receiving 150% damage for the rest of the round.
-A Barrier Burst may also be used offensively to break the opponents guard, though the player's character will still suffer the extra damage and be unable to Barrier Block for the remainder of the round.
+A Barrier Burst may also be used offensively to break the opponents guard, though the player's character will still suffer the extra damage and cannot perform Barrier Block for the remainder of the round.
 A Barrier Burst can be performed twice at most throughout the entire match.